 Project Joseph has evolved into an archdiocesan network of formation and service for men who are in crisis pregnancies.

-The program operates out of four of the five archdiocesan pregnancy help centers: Hollywood, North Dade, South Dade and Fort Lauderdale.
+The program operates out of four of the five archdiocesan pregnancy help centers: North Broward (Margate), Central Broward (Fort Lauderdale), South Broward (Hollywood), and North Dade (Miami Gardens), soon to be expanded to South Dade.
 At each center there is at least one trained mentor who provides small group education to fathers, counseling and material assistance.

 Fathers may attend an entire program of 18 modules divided into three blocks of six: Becoming a Better Man; Parenting; Future Planning.